editeodoro/Bbarolo/docs/source/tasks/search.rst

 * FITS files of the moment maps for the detections (*NAME_mom0th.fits*, *NAME_mom1st.fits*, *NAME_mom2nd.fits*).

-* A text file *detections.txt*, containinig a list of detections and their properties.
+* A text file *detections.txt*, containing a list of detections and their properties.

 Example